JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 So, unchanged perplexity on more frequent tokens should have been obvious.

+#### Paper: Efficient Content-Based Sparse Attention with Routing Transformers

+Looking into the paper referenced in the previous paper, it seems that routing transformers have been proposed by google.
+The underlying idea is content driven (context dependent) sparse attention.

+From analysis contributed by other papers, it is clear that the benefit to perplexity is specific to those tokens which occur at lower frequencies.
+It begs the question, could attention heads be encouraged to attend to tokens that occur at different frequencies?

 #### Attention is all you need... for open loop language generation (No Executive Control)

 Attention provides a mechanism for direct forward generation of text (causal LM) and for forward inference in NLU (MLM).
 However, it does not provide a mechanism for evaluation of the generated text in light of the objective and revision.
 This would constitute a type of closed loop control.